Ethan5821/itextsharp-fips-mod/README.md

-# iTextSharp 4.1.6 - FIPS Compliant Version
+# iTextSharp 4.1.6.2 – FIPS-Compliant Version with Namespace Refactor

-This repository contains a modified version of [iTextSharp 4.1.6](https://github.com/itext/itextsharp) to replace non-FIPS compliant cryptographic algorithms for use in commercial applications requiring FIPS 140-2 compliance.
+This repository contains a modified version of [iTextSharp 4.1.6](https://github.com/itext/itextsharp), adapted for use in commercial applications requiring **FIPS 140-2** compliance and modern .NET compatibility.

 ## Modifications

 - Replaced non-FIPS compliant encryption modules with FIPS-compliant implementations
+- Renamed internal `Org.BouncyCastle` namespace to `iTextSharp.Org.BouncyCastle` to avoid conflicts with external BouncyCastle libraries
+- Version updated to **4.1.6.2** to reflect these changes while preserving compatibility with the original iTextSharp 4.1.6

-- All changes are made in accordance with the LGPL 2.1 license
+All changes are made in accordance with the **LGPL 2.1** license.

 ## License